 - Urge students to reconsider the use of recorded memory in evaluating the moral and legal aspects of justice-making

 - Challenge students to evaluate, critically approach and innovatively use different kinds of archival documents relating to violations of human rights

 - Strengthen students' ability to demonstrate an awareness and understanding of documentary evidence in the context of human rights

-Grading is based on a take-home essay on predefined topics, as well as individual research into OSA documents, class participation, and individual consultations with the respective supervisors.
+Grading is based on the take-home essay prepared on the students’ individual research topic, as well as the quality of the written and oral contributions to classes and workshops, their individual research into OSA documents, class participation, presentations, and individual consultations with the respective supervisors.